ESMValGroup/ESMValTool/doc/sphinx/source/community/review.rst

 Check output of CMORizer
 ************************

-After successfully running the new CMORizer, check that
+After successfully running the new CMORizer, check that:

 * Output contains (some) valid values (e.g. not only nan or zeros)
 * Metadata is defined properly